Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: Introduction

 We validated our method through a longitudinal empirical study (\textit{case study}) using an internally deployed multi-agent orchestration system (i.e., a conversational AI agent with specific marketing and analytics capabilities) in active development.
 We analyzed 38 evaluation runs with question banks evolving from 59 to 133 scenarios across more than 20 internal system releases.
-The framework correctly identified 2 ROLLBACK-grade builds and supported stable quality evolution over a four-week staging lifecycle.
+The framework flagged 2 ROLLBACK-grade builds---both confirmed as severe regressions by the gate ablation analysis (Section~\ref{sec:results})---and supported stable quality evolution over a four-week staging lifecycle.
 Statistical analysis reveals that evidence coverage was the primary determinant of release rejection, while success rate exhibits a controlled decrease as the question bank grows more challenging.

-The main contributions of this paper are: \begin{enumerate} \item \textbf{A formalized and scalable self-testing framework} used as a methodological barrier (\textit{quality gate}) for Agentic AI. \item \textbf{A longitudinal internal case study}, detailing quality-gated evolution across 38 evaluated runs over 20+ rapid releases in staging, including persona-grounded and multi-turn scenarios. \item A defined and publicly tested set of \textbf{quality acceptance thresholds} for systemic approval (PROMOTE/HOLD/ROLLBACK). \item \textbf{Supplementary material}, including illustrative examples, pseudocode for the evaluation infrastructure, and sample test cases, providing practical guidance for community adaptation without exposing proprietary assets. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate} \item \textbf{A formalized and scalable self-testing framework} acting as a \textit{quality gate} (decision checkpoint) for Agentic AI release governance. \item \textbf{A longitudinal internal case study}, detailing quality-gated evolution across 38 evaluated runs over 20+ rapid releases in staging, including persona-grounded and multi-turn scenarios. \item An \textbf{empirically calibrated set of quality acceptance thresholds} for systemic approval (PROMOTE/HOLD/ROLLBACK), accompanied by illustrative pseudocode and sample test cases that enable community adaptation without exposing proprietary assets. \end{enumerate}

 \paragraph{Paper Structure.} The remainder of this paper is organized as follows: Section \ref{sec:related-work} contextualizes our work within the evolving landscape of LLM testing and continuous delivery.
 Section \ref{sec:framework} details the automated self-testing framework and quality dimensions.
 Section \ref{sec:case-study} describes the multi-agent conversational AI case study setup.
 Section \ref{sec:results} presents the empirical findings regarding gate effectiveness and metric evolution.
 Finally, Section \ref{sec:discussion} discusses implications and threats to validity, followed by conclusions in Section \ref{sec:conclusion}.